Tutorials¶

 The difference from end result of the previous tutorial is that the element

-which was originally the first p
+which was originally the first p element in body is absent.

 Copy-Adding Elements¶